 A variety of residential unit types and sizes are proposed by this DSP and the associated DSP-19024, which provides umbrella architecture for the subject development.
 The request to provide 68 townhouse units with a 16-foot-width conforms with the overall development scheme of this development.
-The Planning Board finds the requested modification appropriate for this development.
+Staff supports the requested modification.